greenplum-db/gpdb/gpdb-doc/markdown/ref_guide/sql_commands/UPDATE.html.md

 Because of this indeterminacy, referencing other tables only within sub-selects is safer, though often harder to read and slower than using a join.

-XXX For a partitioned table, all the child tables are locked during the `UPDATE` operation when the Global Deadlock Detector is not enabled \(the default\).
+For a partitioned table, all of the child tables are locked during the `UPDATE` operation when the Global Deadlock Detector is not enabled \(the default\).
 Only some of the leaf child tables are locked when the Global Deadlock Detector is enabled.
 For information about the Global Deadlock Detector, see [Global Deadlock Detector](../../admin_guide/dml.html#topic_gdd).

 In the case of a partitioned table, updating a row might cause it to no longer satisfy the partition constraint of the containing partition.
 In that case, if there is some other partition in the partition tree for which this row satisfies its partition constraint, then the row is moved to that partition.
 If there is no such partition, an error will occur.
 Behind the scenes, the row movement is actually a `DELETE` and `INSERT` operation.